swetha679/D-FLIPDLOP-NEGEDGE/README.md

 **RESULTS**

-implemented D flipflop using Verilog and validated their functionality using their functional tables
+D flipflop using Verilog and validating their functionality using their functional tables is verified.